 Perhaps Rogers merely was ahead of his time.
 In 1918, when Will was largely known as a rope spinner, Theodore Roosevelt said, “This man Rogers has such a keen insight into the American panorama and the American people that I feel he is bound, in the course of time, to be a potent factor in the political life of the nation.”

 The Anti-Bunk Party is due for a revival, and America would do well to reconsider what Will Rogers had to say about the state of our union a century ago and how that should guide us moving forward.
 To answer this call, I am booking performances of Get The Bunk Out: Will America Laugh Again, based on the wit and wisdom of Will Rogers.
 The majority of the laugh-filled ninety minute show is comprised of the words Will used exactly as he wrote them, but as Will was also known as the “Poet Lariat”, I have also infused the performance with some original poetry and songs that echo his original sentiments.

-As we move into another election season, and ideas like Ranked Choice Voting and Universal Basic Income are now becoming mainstream, revisiting the insights of America’s “ambassador of good will” as he addressed them roughly a hundred years ago would do us well.
+As we get closer to another election season, revisiting the insights of America’s “ambassador of good will” would do us well.
 As democracy moves forward, it is time to Get The Bunk Out.

 Email firstname.lastname@example.org to book a performance today.